 So what do these bad boys taste like?
 I think you can compare them to Rice Krispy Treats.
 But with a different texture from the corn flakes.
 You can decorate them with whatever you have on hand.
 Or even make a bow using licorice.

-You will need the following ingredients to make these Christmas Wreath Cookies: Unsalted Butter, Marshmallows, Vanilla Extract, Corn Flakes and Green Food Coloring.
+You will need the following ingredients to make this Christmas Wreath Cookies recipe (see recipe card for quantities): Unsalted Butter, Marshmallows, Vanilla Extract, Corn Flakes and Green Food Coloring.

-🥣 How do I Make these Christmas Wreath Cookies
+🥣 How do I Make Christmas Wreath Cookies

 In a saucepan, melt the butter and marshmallows.
 Add vanilla extract and green food coloring.
 Stir until blended.
 Fold in corn flakes.